iwantmyname/blog/src/2013/05/what-is-dns-how-do-i-use-it-heres-what-you-need-to-know.md

 layout: post
 date: 2013-05-27 19:30:00 +1200
 author: Owen
-title: "What Is DNS?
-Here's What You Need To Know: Part 1"
+title: What Is DNS?
+Here's What You Need To Know: Part 1
 ----

 ![blog-dns.jpg](/media/2013-05-27-blog-dns.jpg)